okta/okta-oidc-js/packages/oidc-middleware/README.md

 Specify the `appBaseUrl` property in your config - this is the base scheme + domain + port for your application that will be used for generating the URIs validated against the Okta settings for your application.

 Remove the `redirect_uri` property in your config.

 * If you are using the Okta default value (appBaseUrl + /authorization-code/callback) it will be given a route by default, no additional configuration required.
 * If you are NOT using the Okta default value, but are using a route on the same server indicated by your appBaseUrl, you should define your login callback path in your routes.loginCallback.path config (see [the API reference](#expressoidc-api)).

 Any customization previously done to `routes.callback` should now be done to `routes.loginCallback` as the name of that property object has changed.

 Any value previously set for `routes.callback.defaultRedirect` should now be done to `routes.loginCallback.afterCallback`.

+#### from 2.x to 3.x

+This library no longer provides a handler for the logout callback, which was by default `/logout/callback`.
+The default logout callback is now `{appBaseUrl}/`, but it can be set to any URI or route handled by your application.
+The URI must be added to the Logout Redirect Uri list for this application from the Okta Admin console.
+If your app is currently configured to use `/logout/callback`, you can either change the callback URI from the Okta console or add a handler for the `/logout/callback` route.
+If your app is setting a value for `routes.logoutCallback.afterCallback` you should move this value to `routes.logoutCallback.path`. `routes.logoutCallback.afterCallback` has been deprecated and is no longer used.

 ##### Straightforward Okta logout for your app

 Configure a logout redirect uri for your application in the Okta admin console for your application, if one is not already defined

 * If you do not, logouts will not return to your application but will end on the Okta site
-  * Okta recommends `{appBaseUrl}/logout/callback`.
+* Okta recommends `{appBaseUrl}/`.
 Be sure to fully specify the uri for your application
-  * If you chose a different logout redirect uri, specify the path for the local route to create in your routes.logoutCallback.path value (see [the API reference](#expressoidc-api)).
+* If you chose a different logout redirect uri, specify the path for the local route to create in your `routes.logoutCallback.path` value (see [the API reference](#expressoidc-api)).

 By default the middleware will create a `/logout` (POST only) route.
 You should remove any local `/logout` route you have added - if it only destroyed the local session (per the example from the 1.x version of this library) you can simply remove it.
 If it did additional post-logout logic, you can change the path of the route and list that path in the route.logoutCallback.afterCallback option (see [the API reference](#expressoidc-api)).